bloxbean/yaci-devkit/README.md

 Yaci Local Cluster Swagger UI : http://localhost:10000/swagger-ui.html  (Browser)

-Yaci Store Api URL            : http://localhost:8080/api/v1/   (Can be used in Java app with Blockfrost backend)

-Yaci Local Cluster Api URL    : http://localhost:10000/local-cluster/api/   (Can be used in Java app with Blockfrost backend)
+Yaci Local Cluster Api URL    : http://localhost:10000/local-cluster/api/   (Can be used in Java app with Blockfrost backend) Yaci Store Api URL            : http://localhost:8080/api/v1/   (Can be used in Java app with Blockfrost backend)

+### Current Versions
+- Yaci CLI    : v0.0.10
+- Yaci Store  : v0.0.4
+- Yaci Viewer : v0.0.2

 # How to Run